loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/figures.typ

   ),
   caption: [
-    A stack frame containing the variables `a` and `b`, and any spilling will occur in address space `0x30` and below.
+    A stack frame containing the variables `a` and `b`, and any register spilling will occur in address space `0x30` and below.
   ],
 )